keboola/connection-docs/flows/index.md

 * TOC
 {:toc}

-*If you already know how flows work in general and want to create your first flow, go to our [Getting Started tutorial](/tutorial/automate/) or check out our cheat sheet with [best practices](/tutorial/onboarding/cheat-sheet/#automating-your-flow) for useful tips.*
+*If you already know how flows work in general and want to create your first flow, go to our [Getting Started tutorial](/tutorial/automate/).
+For useful tips, check out our cheat sheet with [best practices](/tutorial/onboarding/cheat-sheet/#automating-your-flow).*

 Flows integrate all your project's segments (extractors, writer, transformations, other flows, etc.) by creating custom automated processes, chaining components to be run in a specific order, and defining the execution schedule to **bring in the newest data available**.